A.1. Treason

 No Person may be convicted of treason unless the charge is proven beyond a reasonable doubt.
 This may include physical, digital, or testimonial evidence.
 If the conviction relies solely on personal testimony, at least two witnesses must testify to the same specific act.
 A confession in open court remains sufficient.

-The penalty for Treason shall presumptively include the loss of all Civic powers and suspension of the right to a passport, but not nationality, subject to confirmation by a court of law in accordance with due process.
+The penalty for Treason shall presumptively include the loss of all Civic Powers and suspension of the right to a passport, but not nationality, subject to confirmation by a court of law in accordance with due process.
 A jury may, at its discretion, impose additional penalties that are consistent with this Charter and clearly authorized by statute.
+Civic Powers suspended for acts of Treason cannot be restored under any circumstances.

 Last updated